 6. Eat at a night market

-You can’t come to Taipei without eating at one of the delicious night markets, we went to Shilin Night Market but many people think that its too touristy.
-Other night markets to try include Ningxia Night Market, Raohe Night Market and the Huaxi Street Night
+You can’t come to Taipei without eating at one of the delicious night markets, we went to Shilin Night Market but many people think that it’s too touristy.
+Other night markets to try are Ningxia Night Market, Raohe Night Market and the Huaxi Street Night

 7. National Dr. Sun Yat-Sen Memorial Hall

 Dr. Sun Yat-Sen Memorial Hall is a memorial to the Republic of China’s National Father, unsurprisingly named Dr. Sun Yat-sen. It has its own metro stop so it is very easy to get to, and you can also walk here from Taipei 101.
 From here you can walk to the Songshan Culture Park across the road.

 I loved the Songshan Culture Park as its a green creative haven in Taipei and its super relaxed.
 It’s a great place to practise Tai Chi and there are lovely markets inside the buildings.
 Look out for birds in the lake.

 The Huashan 1914 Creative Park is a former winery that is now the hipster epicentre of Taipei and full of pop-up experiences, bars and cafes.
 The exhibitions are largely based around Instagram (or equivalent) and some are quite expensive but it’s a great place to see handbag dogs.
 There is also an arthouse cinema where you can get your world film fix.

 Taipei’s Botanical Gardens is a lovely place to stroll in the evenings.
 There are also several museums nearby to visit including the National Museum of History, the National Craft Museum, the Nanhai Theatre, National 228 Memorial Museum and the Postal Museum.